Gas and Fees

 | 3 + 3*words_copied + memory_expansion_cost | 3 + 3*words_copied + memory_expansion_cost |

-The terms 'warm' and 'cold' in the above table correspond with whether the account or storage slot has been read or written to within the current smart contract transaction, even if within a child call frame.
+The terms 'warm' and 'cold' in the above table correspond with whether the account or storage slot has been read or written to within the current smart contract transaction, even within a child call frame.

 'CALL